Recurrences reveal shared causal drivers of complex time series: Results

-Our reconstruction method implicitly defines a diffusion process on the time series adjacency graph.
-In order to understand how this dynamical process couples to the dynamics of the driver itself, we apply our algorithm to response systems driven by the logistic map as it undergoes a series of period-doubling bifurcations leading to chaos (Fig. \ref{properties}A).
+Our reconstruction method implicitly defines a diffusion process on the recurrence network $A$.
+In order to understand how this dynamical process couples to the dynamics of the driver itself, we apply the discrete-time variant of our algorithm to systems driven by the logistic map as it undergoes a series of period-doubling bifurcations leading to chaos (Fig. \ref{properties}A).
 We track the point-wise accuracy of the reconstructed discrete driver using the adjusted Rand index, which accounts for the permutation invariance of labels: an adjusted Rand index of $0$ implies a driver state labelling with no greater accuracy than random chance, while a score of one implies that every driver state is correctly identified for each of the $3 \times 10^3$ timepoints tested.
-We evaluate our method's properties by recording its accuracy as a function of three control parameters: the relative amount of stochasticity present in the response dynamics (signal-to-noise ratio), the strength of coupling between the response dynamics and driver, and the number of response time series used for reconstruction $N$.
-In the latter case, we naively expect that reconstruction accuracy will increase proportionally to the total number of recurrences observed and thus $N$, resulting in an accuracy scaling given by the $\beta$-distribution, which describes the distribution of the expected value of the mean of a binomial process, if driver recurrence states are discovered at random.
+We record our approach's accuracy as a function of three control parameters: the relative amount of stochasticity present in the response dynamics (signal-to-noise ratio), the strength of coupling between the response dynamics and driver, and the number of response time series used for reconstruction $N$.
+In the latter case, we naively expect that reconstruction accuracy will increase proportionally to the total number of recurrences observed and thus $N$, resulting in an accuracy scaling given by the $\beta$-distribution, which describes the distribution of the expected value of the mean of a binomial process in which driver recurrence states are discovered at random.

-We observe that shorter-period drivers are generally easier to reconstruct.
-Interestingly, at higher-period driving rates, we observe a staircase pattern in the accuracy as reconstruction quality improves.
+We observe that shorter-period drivers are generally easier to reconstruct (Fig. \ref{properties}A).
+For higher-period drivers, we observe a staircase pattern in the accuracy as reconstruction quality improves.
 This occurs because, at lower accuracies and longer periods, our approach fails to differentiate all driver states, resulting in groups of states merging together into a coarse-grained, lower-period driving signal.
 These clusters split into distinct driver substates as reconstruction quality improves (Fig. \ref{properties}B).